Grace Cottage announces layoffs

 Boyle cited declining reimbursements and other health-care changes as reasons for the cuts.

 "As an established leader in Vermont community and rural health care, Grace Cottage is preparing now for the full implementation of the Affordable Care Act," she said.
 "The decision to reduce staff was an extremely difficult one to make.
 However, this is part of a financial corrections plan that will help Grace Cottage be proactive as we prepare for the changes that the Affordable Care Act will bring about, including declining reimbursements and changes in how health care is delivered.
-With cuts in various types of reimbursements and increased expenses related to regulatory requirements, we must implement a
+With cuts in various types of reimbursements and increased expenses related to regulatory requirements, we must implement a cost-reduction program in order to continue to be a team player with other regional health care providers."

 She also said Grace Cottage is not alone in making such cuts.